Al-Azhar University: Ottomans

 During the Ottoman period, Al-Azhar's prestige and influence grew to the point of becoming the preeminent institution for Islamic learning in the Sunni Muslim world.
 During this time, the Shaykh Al-Azhar was established, an office given to the leading scholar at the institution; prior to this the head of the institution was not necessarily a scholar.
 In 1748, the Ottoman pasha tried to get Al-Azhar to teach astronomy and mathematics, to little avail.

 During the time there wasn't a system of academic degrees, instead the shaykh (professor) determined if the student was sufficiently trained to enter a professor (ijazah).
 The average length of study was 6 years.
 Despite the lack of bureaucracy, the training remained rigorous and prolonged.
 Students were loosely organized into riwaq (a sort of fraternity) organized according to their nationality and branch of Islamic law they studied.
 Each riwaq was supervised by a professor.
 A rector, usually a senior professor, oversaw the finances.

 Post-Ottoman

-By the mid 19th century, al-Azhar had surpassed Istanbul and was considered the mecca of Sunni legal expertise; a main centre of power in the Islamic world; and a rival to Damascus, Mecca and Baghdad.
+By the mid 19th century, al-Azhar had surpassed Istanbul and was considered the capital of Sunni legal expertise; a main centre of power in the Islamic world; and a rival to Damascus, Mecca and Baghdad.